ladecadence/ASHAB-RS/README.md

 ```

-Then put the configuration file (nsx.cfg) in your /home/pi folder
-(or change the path in mission.rs) and create a folder for the data (defined in nsx.cfg)
+Thencreate a folder for the data (defined in the configuration file)
 and inside it a pictures/ folder

 * /home/pi